 Residency is determined by the Estonian Tax and Customs Board.
 To do this, you must submit an application form for determination of residency (form R).
-You can send the form R digitally signed to the e-mail address email@example.com or submit it to the most suitable service bureau.
+The application can be conveniently submitted in the e-services environment e-MTA or you can send the form R digitally signed to the e-mail address firstname.lastname@example.org or submit it to the most suitable service bureau.

 As a war refugee, you do not have the opportunity to return to your former permanent residence in Ukraine and it is not known if and when this opportunity will reopen for you, the Estonian Tax and Customs Board considers your place of residence to be Estonia, where you live and work.
 Therefore, you have the opportunity to submit a form R and you will be appointed a resident of Estonia.

 As an Estonian resident, your employer declares and pays your salary on a monthly basis: